 - How to embed a library database search box

-- Link to course reserves (or bypassing them altogether)
+- Link to course reserves (or bypass them altogether and link directly to E-books or E-journals)

 - Link to authoritative encyclopedia articles or research guides